 CentrePort is New Zealand’s most strategically situated intermodal hub, linking road, rail, domestic and international shipping services.
 It is a busy and productive port moving about $3.5billion of cargo each year.
 Visited by 12 international shipping lines, the port plays a vital role in central New Zealand’s economic growth and prosperity.
 Join CentrePort for a tour of its commercial port.
 Gain insights into CentrePort’s operation and hear about its future development plans, including the Shipping Channel Deepening Project, which seeks resource consent to deepen the shipping channel in Wellington Harbour to facilitate larger ships.
 See first-hand the significant damage the Port suffered in the wake of the November 2016 Kaikoura earthquake, and learn about CentrePort’s post-earthquake recovery and resilience efforts.

-*Spaces are limited and a surcharge applies.
 The rainy day alternative will be a bus tour through Lower Hutt discussing the same issues.

 See first-hand 105 brand new modern social houses, the first of a new wave of properties which Wellington City Council will build over the next 10 years.
 The modular design of these houses is a first for New Zealand and allows them to be reconfigured to fit the needs of the families who will be housed there.
 NZ Housing Officers will provide an engaging overview of site development, successful management of tenant relocation challenges, and how the development augments the larger Housing Strategy.